elizalflores/codepath-prework/README.md

     - Color Codes: [HTML Color Codes](https://html-color.codes/purple), [Google Color Picker](https://g.co/kgs/S72M7M)
     - Rotating the images:[Pine Tools](https://pinetools.com/rotate-image)
     - Audio: [Noproblo - Zelda Sounds](http://noproblo.dayjo.org/ZeldaSounds/)
+    - General Project Help & Questions: CodePath Prework Support Slack Channel :iphone: :speech_balloon:
     - Inspiration: [2048](https://play2048.co/), the electronic Simon Says game, The Legend of Zelda video game series :bow_and_arrow: :shield:
     - User testing, gathering feedback, and bouncing ideas around: Friends & Family :family_man_woman_boy: :sparkling_heart:
-    - General Project Help & Questions: CodePath Prework Support Slack Channel :iphone: :speech_balloon:

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
     - **Disabling Buttons**

-      During the many iterations of playtesting, I realized that I had an issue where I was able to press the game buttons while the clue sequence played, accidentally sabatoging the run by either: confusing myself by interrupting the sequence or triggering a Game Over due to the "incorrect" guess.
+      During playtesting, I realized that I had an issue where I was able to press the game buttons while the clue sequence played, accidentally sabatoging the run by either: confusing myself by interrupting the sequence or triggering a Game Over due to the "incorrect" guess.
 Since I know my peers might have considered this same issue, I decided to search through the CodePath Prework Support Slack Channel to see if anybody had already posted this issue.

       Luckily, I came across a thread that described the issue I looked for, and it was resolved (by the applicant themselves - kudos to them!).
-And even luckier was that they were encouraged by the TA to post a hint for other applicants to see.
-Using that hint, I realized that I needed to modify both my CSS and JS code to implement this feature: I needed to add an element to disable mouse-clicks and figure out where to trigger that element in my logic.
+Also, they were encouraged by the TA to post a hint for other applicants to see.
+Using that hint, I realized that I needed to modify both my CSS and JS to implement this feature: I needed to add an element to disable mouse-clicks and figure out where to trigger that element in my logic.
 In addition, I had to decide how long these buttons would need to be disabled (another key hint).
 After I found the right spot in my logic, I just had to figure out the timeout equation and disable the buttons for that duration while the clue sequence ran.

-      (Once implemented, I used this key function in other ways, namely adjusting the audio and custom message pop up for smoother transitions.)
+      (Once implemented, I used this key function in other ways, namely adjusting the audio and custom message pop ups for smoother transitions.)
     - **Formatting "Best Score" & "Best Replay"**

       Once I decided to implement the Endless difficulty mode, I knew I wanted to display a scoreboard (the idea for adding the replay feature came later).
 Once I had my buttons created in HTML, I struggled with formatting the buttons in the way I wanted on the page (centered, above the game itself, placed on the right side with the informational text on the left - the inspiration came from seeing 2048's scoreboard & text layout).